dandv/instagram-clone/README.md

 ## Conclusion

-Not bad for ~50 lines of JavaScript and ~15 lines of HTML.
+Not bad for ~50 lines of JavaScript and ~15 lines of HTML (as of the [first commit](https://github.com/dandv/instagram-clone/commit/8a9ff33353b9f657540030813be25fb6fa887118)).

+## TODO

+* better UI styling
+* show how easy it is to add accounts, but get the API keys for Weib and Wechat first, which requires a Chinese phone number apparently
+* store the navigator position with each photo
+* plot the pictures on the map
+* use Baidu Map if possible, but see https://en.wikipedia.org/wiki/Baidu_Maps#Coordinate_system
+* implement "shake to undo the last note" feature
+* implement voice commands
+* REST API to return the notes
+* Yelp integration (extra credit)